Safeguarding

 The Health & Safety leader makes regular inspections together with a designated member of the Local Governing Body.
 Reports are made to the Headteachers who ensures any necessary action is taken.
 The school complies with all national and local Health & Safety Regulations.

-Please note that mobile phones cannot be used on school grounds for safeguarding reasons unless a member of the Senior Leadership Team has given permission.
+Please note that the above items cannot be used on school grounds for safeguarding reasons unless a member of the Senior Leadership Team has given you permission.

 Photographs